John Jolliffe – Author and administrator of this website

 This story ~ will he continued in the next much further developed website that is currently in construction ~ covering the whole period from September 3, 1939 to May 8, 1945 (beginning and end times of World War II in Europe, for the UK) .

 There have been a vast number of stories, books, videos and films – of this period, of course.

 No piece of information is too small – even just a comment about a ration book – it all contributes to the picture – and we need this information before it is lost forever.

-As I think many people will realise who have been looking into this period – there is an absolutely vast amount of information to be read and seen – about what really happened.
-What I gather from looking into this – is that the details are almost endless – *yet still so many stories are not known – have never been heard before – this is also something I have found out.
+As I think many people will realise, who have been looking into this period – there is an absolutely vast amount of information to be read and seen – about what really happened.
+What I gather from looking into this – is that the details are almost endless – *yet still so many stories are not known – have never been heard before.

-And also partly – that people’s personal experiences – were just as it says – they were personal – and only they knew about them – or the relatives that they told – or where it was noted in journals that a few made.
+And also partly – that people’s personal experiences – were just as it says – they were personal – and only they knew about them – or the relatives that they told – or as noted in journals that a few had made.

 Many thanks – John Jolliffe – MA, MBC-PG Dip.
 (UKCP – retired 2014)